 Ireland trip cost for one week

 |$1,200 (prices vary by location)

 The above estimate is in American dollars, so please use xe.com to find out the average costs in your home currency.

-Please note that this article assumes that travellers will be based in the Republic of Ireland (which uses the euro), rather than Northern Ireland (which uses the pound sterling).
+Please note that this article assumes that travellers will be based in the Republic of Ireland (which uses the euro) rather than Northern Ireland (which uses the pound sterling).

 Airfare costs to Ireland can really fluctuate depending on the season and airline.
 The most expensive times to visit will be during the Christmas holidays (December), the summer months (June-August) and in March around St. Patrick’s Day (March 17th).
-The winter months, despite being off-season, can see some expensive fares as well because many airlines only have seasonal routes to Ireland.
+The winter months, despite being off-season, can also see some expensive fares because many airlines only have seasonal routes to Ireland.
 When it comes to airlines, it’s definitely worth shopping around since there are quite a few carriers that fly to Ireland.

 Accommodations in Ireland can range drastically, depending not only on what type of accommodation you are staying in, but also what city.
 Dublin is significantly more expensive than any other town or city in the Republic of Ireland.
 Your best bet is to spend maybe two nights here (maximum three if you are interested in a day trip to Northern Ireland) then leave and spend the rest of your time elsewhere, such as in Galway or Killarney (two of my favourite Irish cities).